J. P. Patches: The J. P. Patches Show

 The show premiered on February 10, 1958, on KIRO-TV.
 The show was immensely popular in the Puget Sound area and southwestern British Columbia; at the peak of its run, the program had a daily local viewership of over 100,000.
-It was enjoyed not only by children but also by parents, who appreciated J. P.'s frequent use of double entendre (G-rated) and sly subversiveness that mostly went over their kids' heads.
-Two generations of viewers grew up as "Patches Pals", sharing the joyful zany antics of J.P. with their kids.
+It was enjoyed not only by children but also their parents, who appreciated J. P.'s frequent use of double entendre (G-rated) and sly subversiveness that mostly went over the kids' heads.
+Two generations of Pacific Northwest viewers grew up as "Patches Pals", sharing the joyful zany antics of J.P. with their kids.
 Patches Pals were reminded every show to follow the Patches Pals daily checklist: